30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 6.10 Ounces

-My Review: The CRKT M21 and M16 series was designed by the famous blade designer Kit Carson and are some of the most awarded knives as of recent and they’ve got a really interesting heritage to boot.
+The CRKT M21 and M16 series were designed by the famous blade designer Kit Carson and are some of the most awarded knives as of recently and they’ve got a really interesting heritage to boot.

 What makes the SF14 version unique is that it’s the “Special Forces” edition with Triple Point serrations.
 Now, the SF part is more of an appearance aspect than anything else but I do prefer the Triple Point serrations over the Veff serrations.
 The SF edition is a Kit Carson exclusive design consisting of a skeletonized 6061 T6 aluminum frame and it comes with a tactical four-way carry clip.